-Prof. Dave Rubin and Dr. Mark Palmer will organize the CesrTA research program and will be assisted in carrying out the measurements by our collaborators from Alfred, ANL, KEK, LBNL, SLAC, John Adams Institute, the Cockroft Institute, and Cornell Faculty and staff.
+Prof. Dave Rubin and Dr. Mark Palmer will organize the CesrTA research program and will be assisted in carrying out the measurements by our collaborators from Alfred, ANL, KEK, LBNL, SLAC, and Cornell Faculty and staff.
+We are also exploring the possibility of collaboration with accelerator physicists at FNAL (Project X) and BNL (NSLS II).